 Researchers don't fully understand why some children develop type 2 diabetes and others don't, even if they have similar risk factors.
 However, it's clear that certain factors increase the risk, including:

 - Weight.
 Being overweight is a primary risk factor for type 2 diabetes in children.
 The more fatty tissue a child has, the more resistant his or her cells become to insulin.
 However, weight isn't the only factor in developing type 2 diabetes.
-Some children with type 2 diabetes are normal weight.

 - Inactivity.
 The less active your child is, the greater his or her risk of type 2 diabetes.
 Physical activity helps your child control his or her weight, uses glucose as energy, and makes your child's cells more responsive to insulin.

 - Family history.
 The risk of type 2 diabetes significantly increases if a parent or sibling has type 2 diabetes — but it's difficult to tell if this is related to lifestyle, genetics or both.